abedmansour1/abedmansour1/README.md

 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on nothing for now
 - 📫 How to reach me  ...... you can't
-- 😄 Pronouns: ...........
-- ⚡ Fun fact: once i broke the pins of a my cpu while showing it to my freinds
+- ⚡ Fun fact: once i broke the pins of a cpu while showing it to my freinds

 <!---
 abedmansour1/abedmansour1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.